CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme_human.md

 ---
-title: Assays for human disease on the Biomeme platform
+title: QPCR assays for human pathogens on the Biomeme platform
 tags: [QPCR, mobile, diagnostics]
 keywords:
 summary: "Biomeme protocol for detection of Leishmania braziliensis, skin commensals and host pro-inflammatory gene expression from lesion swabs in human cases of cutaneous leishmaniasis "